ember-learn/ember-blog/source/2020-07-31-the-ember-times-issue-158.md

 The post indicates that in order to avoid introducing breaking changes you may want to consider not extending `Ember.Component` since `GlimmerComponent` does not have the same methods to support such extension.

 This blog post continues the conversation Mehul started in [an RFC](https://github.com/emberjs/rfcs/issues/587) on the subject earlier this year that proposes making `@ember/component` an optional feature.
-Conversations like these are vital to the health of Ember's ecosystem so if you're interested in participating in this conversation and have opinions head on over to the RFC and provide some feedback.
+Conversations like these are vital to the health of Ember's ecosystem!
+So if you're interested in participating in this conversation and have opinions, head on over to the RFC and provide some feedback.

 ---